 I have several criteria when I’m considering marathon training shoes – adequate cushioning, neutral shoe with decent arch support, ideal heel rise of 8-10mm, and no forefoot webbing or stitching that will rub against toenails and cause them to turn black or for me to lose them.

-I will say however, that I once forgot my running shoes all together for the Chicago Marathon and ended up having to run in a 5/6 year old pair of Nike FREES.
+I will say, however, that I once forgot my running shoes altogether for the Chicago Marathon and ended up having to run in a 5/6-year-old pair of Nike FREES.

 Also, I highly recommend not switching to new shoes or trying anything different too close to race day.
 I always buy a fresh pair for the last phases of my training but usually swap them into the rotation around 3-4 weeks prior to the race itself.

 When it comes to the worst shoes, I’d have to say that this is very individual.
 What works or doesn’t work for me may be perfect for someone else.
 I have never run in a Nike shoe that fit right.
 They rub me the wrong way, are uncomfortable, and tend to give me blisters.

 As for the best, I’ve been running in the Mizuno Wave Rider for the last five or six years.
 After years of wearing very supportive shoes I switched to a more neutral shoe and I love it!
 No more foot problems, something I’ve fought with over the years.

 As for what to look for in a running shoe, fit is probably the most important thing.
 I always suggest that new runners go to a “real” running store where the shoe guy or gal can fit them properly, let them try out the shoe, and will accept returns if the shoe doesn’t work out.
 Running shoes should feel good right from the start (they don’t need to be broken in).